 Tonight

-Diagram with Earth inside a large translucent sphere with lines for celestial equator, celestial poles and ecliptic.
+Diagram: Earth inside a translucent sphere with orbit-like lines for celestial equator and ecliptic and celestial poles marked.

-The equinox is on March 19-20, 2024.
+The equinox is on September 22, 2025.
 At the equinoxes, the ecliptic and the celestial equator intersect.
-See the intersection point on this imaginary great circle, representing the dome of Earth’s sky?
+See the intersection point on this imaginary sphere, representing the dome of Earth’s sky?
 The celestial equator is directly above Earth’s equator.
 The ecliptic is the sun’s apparent path across our sky.
 And the celestial equator intersects your horizon at points due east and due west.
-That’s why – at every equinox, no matter where you are on the globe – the sun, on the celestial equator, rises due east and sets due west.
+That’s why – at every equinox, no matter where you are on the globe except the North and South Poles – the sun, on the celestial equator, rises due east and sets due west.
 Read more about the equinox sun below.
 Image via NASA.

 The equinox sun rises due east and sets due west